When I look back at my career in test automation, three distinct periods, or “waves,” come to mind.

 - Being able to automatically understand which changes are more likely to be bugs vs. desired changes and prioritize diffs

-Testim tries to leverage machine learning to speed up the authoring, execution and most importantly the maintenance of automated tests.
+Testim tries to leverage machine learning to speed up the authoring, execution, and, most importantly, the maintenance of automated tests.
 Their goal is to help you to start trusting your tests.

-Testim focuses on reducing your flaky tests and test maintenance, which they see as one of the most significant challenges for most organizations.
+Testim focuses on reducing flaky tests and test maintenance, which they see as one of the most significant challenges for most organizations.

 That’s one of the main reasons Sealights was created.

-“Quality Risks” is even a more exciting insight they provide, as it focuses the user's efforts on the things that matter, by letting him or her know exactly which files/methods/lines have changed in the last build that wasn't tested by a specific test type (or any test type).
-Once you know that, you can easily ensure that untested code will not reach production before undergoing, at the very least, a minimal validation.
+“Quality Risks” is an even more exciting insight they provide, as it focuses the user's efforts on the things that matter, by letting him or her know exactly which files/methods/lines have changed in the last build that wasn't tested by a specific test type (or any test type).
+Once you know that, you can easily ensure that untested code will not reach production before undergoing, at the very least, minimal validation.

 As we move toward CI/CD, dashboarding becomes critical.